BernardoMG/cookbook/README.md

 ### Frontend
 I choose React to develop the client-side.
 Although I've already a couple of months of experience, it was the first time that I took benefit from the Hooks.
 It's cool! 🤘🏼.
 I used Material UI just to easily add some nice UI modules and for testing I've installed several tools such as Enzime and testing-library/react.

-Usually, I also set Codacy to perform static code analysis, code style errors and get test coverage for both backend and frontend code.
+Usually, I also set Codacy to perform static code analysis, detect code style errors and calculate test coverage for both backend and frontend code.